United States of America

 Overview

-One of the busiest airports in the US (and the world), John F Kennedy International Airport in New York City is a major travel hub for national and international flights in North America.
-Located 12 miles (20km) from downtown Manhattan in the borough of Queens, the mammoth facility is used by more than 90 airlines, with flights to John F Kennedy International Airport available from cities all around the world, including Paris, Mumbai, Tokyo, Montreal, Beijing, Panama City, Moscow, Los Angeles, Cairo, Sydney, Johannesburg, Seoul, and many other destinations.
+One of the busiest airports in the USA and indeed the world, John F Kennedy International Airport in New York City is a major travel hub for national and international flights in North America.
+Located 12 miles (20km) from downtown Manhattan in Queens, the mammoth facility is used by more than 90 airlines.

 Location